library(nlme); library(performance); library(emmeans)

 11 Repeated measures mixed models

-Studies that involve repeated observations of the exact same experimental units require a repeated measures component to properly model correlations across time with the experiment unit.
+Studies that involve repeated observations of the exact same experimental units (or subjects) requires a repeated measures component in analysis to properly model correlations across time of each subject.
 This is common in any studies that are evaluated across different time periods.
-For example, if samples are collected over the different time periods from same subject, we have to repeated measures effect while analyzing the main effects.
+For example, if samples are collected over the different time periods from same subject, we have to model the repeated measures effect while analyzing the main effects.

-In these models, the ‘iid’ assumption (idependently and identically distributed) is being violated, so we need to introduce specialized covariance structures that can account for these correlations between error terms.
+In these models, the ‘iid’ assumption (independently and identically distributed) is being violated often, so we need to introduce specialized covariance structures that can account for these correlations between error terms.

 There are several types of covariance structures: